spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-ts.md

 ERROR  [DATE] [main] ControllerApplication - Failed to validate controller communication with spotinst APICo
 ```

-## Step 3: Is the Controller Running?
+## Step 3: Is the Ocean Controller Running?

 To see if the controller is running, run the following command on your kubectl enabled terminal: